typography-interaction-2526/typography-interaction-2526.github.io/content/topic/box-model/index.md

 <!-- .right -->

 <figure
+	@caption="This is away to *suggest* a multi-column feeling while keeping your reading flow clear."
 	@source="margin/preview/?active=style.css"
-	style="--lines: 9"
+	style="--lines: 11"
 	>
 </figure>

 Margin has a couple tricks up its sleeve.
-First, it can have *negative* values—which will eat up/remove space between elements. (*Padding* and `border` only take up space.)
+First, it can have *negative* values—which will eat up/remove space between elements. (`padding` and `border` only take up space.)
 Just add a minus before the value and watch it bring things closer together:
 <!-- .balance -->

 <figure